MazeMap/URL-API/URL-API.md

 ## Simulating a position

 To simulate the position of the user, use the `postype` and `pos` parameters.
-The syntax was discussed in general under 'POIs in general'.
-The value of `postype` defines the format expected by the `pos` parameter.
+These parameters follow the same syntax as the POIs discussed under [POIs in general](#pois-in-general):

 ```
 postype=poi&pos=<MazeMap POI ID>